-Nose: (very complex) rich caramel, vanilla bean, maple, honey, musty oak, blood orange, tobacco, antique leather, baking spice (cinnamon, clove, ginger), hints of floral perfume
+Nose: (notably complex) rich caramel, vanilla bean, maple, honey, musty oak, blood orange, tobacco, antique leather, baking spice (cinnamon, clove, ginger), hints of floral perfume

-Taste: (wow – nearly speechless) BIG toasted vanilla, sweet musty oak, thick maple syrup, fragrant tobacco, intense spicy herbal/floral notes, honey, ripe citrus, leather
+Taste: (wow … speechless) BIG toasted vanilla, sweet musty oak, thick maple syrup, fragrant tobacco, intense spicy herbal/floral notes, honey, ripe citrus, leather

-Finish: long & robust, chest-warming, sweet vanilla, oak, caramel, slowly fading spice
+Finish: long, robust & chest-warming – sweet vanilla, charred oak, caramel, slowly fading spice

 With a little water added: Tends to mute the best of its character and becomes more like a classic, yet average Wild Turkey 101 8-year.
-I’m not saying that classic WT 101/8 is an average whiskey, I’m just saying that Donut is a bourbon that truly shines at barrel proof.
+I’m not saying that classic Wild Turkey 101/8 is an average whiskey, I’m just saying that Donut is a bourbon that shines at barrel proof.
 Dilution is not recommended.